ProjectOrangeBox/orange/documents/06-views.md

 ```

 Inside the template, each key is a local variable. **Escape output** with the `e()` helper
-(recursive `htmlspecialchars`) unless the value is trusted HTML — `esc()` only escapes double
+(recursive `htmlspecialchars`) unless the value is trusted HTML.
+That includes attribute
-quotes and is for attribute/JS‑string contexts, not general HTML escaping:
+values — `backslashDoubleQuotes()` is not an alternative for them, and is not an HTML
+escaper at all:

 ```php
 <!-- .../views/main/index.php -->